skwid138/band-name-degenerator/README.md

 ### Scheme

-The document fields folled by an * are stretch goals
+The document fields followed by an * are stretch goals

 - bands (Collection)
-  - Auto-ID (Document)
-    - name (required string: the band name)
+  - name (required string: the band name) (Document)
     - user (required string: document ID for the user who created the record)
     - date_added (required timestamp: when the record was created)
     - related_band (optional string: document ID for the band that inspired this record)